Tronald/CoordinateSharp/README.md

   Debug.Print(coord.CelestialInfo.SunRise.ToString()); //Outputs 3/21/2017 10:44:00 AM
   ```

-  The following pieces of celestial information are available
+  The following pieces of celestial information are available:

   -Sun Set
   -Sun Rise
   -MoonSet
   -Moon Rise
   -Moon Illumination

   Sun/Moon Set and Rise DateTimes are nullable.
-If a null value is return the Sun or Moon Condition needs to be viewed to see why.
+If a null value is returned the Sun or Moon Condition needs to be viewed to see why.
 In the below example we are using a lat/long near the North Pole with a date in august.
 The sun does not set that far North during the specified time of year.

    ```C#
   Coordinate c = new Coordinate(85.57682, -70.75678, new DateTime(2017,8,21));